surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Lookup Single & Multiple

- By adding lookup to reports you can refer set of query or list of items in filters.You can add single or multiple lookups to a dashboard report by clicking on **Add Lookups** in **Apply filter** section of dashboard.
+ Adding lookup to reports will refer set of query or list of items in filters.You can add single or multiple lookups to a dashboard report by clicking on **Add Lookups** in **Apply filter** section of dashboard.

 - **Lookup name** name of the lookup field.
 - **Lookup Type**  refers to item or query type.